Bugweri kingdom

 Bugweri (sometimes called Bugweri Bufutulu) is one of the six traditional chiefdoms of the kingdom of Busoga in Uganda.

 It was founded around 1726 and became a part of the British protectorate in Busoga in 1896.
 Its ruler is known as the Menya.

+While in the 18th century, their founder Kakaire enthroned himself in the southern part of Bugweri and hijacked power from the AbaiseMusuubo clan.
+Their rulers are given the title of Menha.